Karakoram Wildlife Sanctuary

-About
+It is among one of the 3 largest wildlife sanctuaries in Ladakh, others being Changthang Cold Desert Wildlife Sanctuary and Hemis National Park.

+History

 The Karakoram Wildlife Sanctuary, established in 1987, is managed by the Wildlife Warden in Kargil, Ladakh.
 It measures around 5000 km2.
 It is classified as IUCN protected area (category IV) by the World Conservation Monitoring Centre.
 The Botanical Survey of India has called the wildlife sanctuary as an "under explored area with regards to botanical knowledge".
 Karakoram Wildlife Sanctuary could become the "transboundary counterpart" of the Central Karakoram National Park in Gilgit Baltistan.
 If the Karakoram Wildlife Sanctuary is linked to the Siachen Peace Park, it could become a World Heritage Site.